John Scott Russell

-John Scott Russell (9 May 1808, Parkhead, Glasgow – 8 June 1882, Ventnor, Isle of Wight) was a Scottish civil engineer, naval architect and shipbuilder who built Great Eastern in collaboration with Isambard Kingdom Brunel.
+John Scott Russell (9 May 1808 – 8 June 1882) was a Scottish civil engineer, naval architect and shipbuilder who built Great Eastern in collaboration with Isambard Kingdom Brunel.
 He made the discovery of the wave of translation that gave birth to the modern study of solitons, and developed the wave-line system of ship construction.

 Russell was a promoter of the Great Exhibition of 1851.

 Early life

-John Russell was born on the 9th May 1808 with in Parkhead, Glasgow, the son of Reverend David Russell and Agnes Clark Scott.
+John Russell was born on the 9th May 1808 in Parkhead, Glasgow, the son of Reverend David Russell and Agnes Clark Scott.
 He spent one year at the University of St. Andrews before transferring to the University of Glasgow.
 It was while at the University of Glasgow that he added his mother's maiden name, Scott, to his own, to become John Scott Russell.
 He graduated from Glasgow University in 1825 at the age of 17 and moved to Edinburgh where he taught mathematics and science at the Leith Mechanics' Institute, achieving the highest attendance in the city.

 On the death of Sir John Leslie, Professor of Natural Philosophy at the University of Edinburgh in 1832, Scott Russell, though only 24 years old, was elected to temporarily fill the vacancy pending the election of a permanent professor, due to his proficiency in the natural sciences and popularity as a lecturer.
 But although encouraged to stand for the permanent position he refused to compete with another candidate he admired and thereafter concentrated the engineering profession and experimental research on a large scale.